 “The W Hotel,” I said.

-As I stepped into the cab, I was never more happy I had decided the night before to move from a hostel to a hotel because, now, a shit-free future, lay ahead of me.
+As I stepped into the cab, I couldn’t have been happier to move from a hostel to a hotel.
+A shit-free future awaited me.

-P.S. – I’m not naming the hostel because it is a really good one and I had a great time there.
+P.S. – I’m not naming the hostel because it’s a really good one, and I had a great time there.
 This could have happened to anyone in any dorm in the world.